Pendle Innovation and Productivity Grants

 Who is eligible?

-The grants are for all enterprises in the Borough of Pendle who meet the required criteria for the grant programme whatever their size or sector.
+The grants are for enterprises in the Borough of Pendle who meet the required criteria for the grant programme whatever their sector.
+The application needs to come from a business that is trading/working out of a commercial, ie non-domestic address.

 Type of fund: